dooly123/Basis/PHILOSOPHY.md

 # Philosophy of Basis

+> [!CAUTION]
+> This is document is under heavy discussion and iteration, and should not (yet) be taken as the official position of the project.
+It was merged before a full discussion had taken place because dooly likes shiny merge buttons and couldn't resist pressing it.
+Stay tuned for updates.

 ## What is Basis?

 The simple answer is short.
 Basis is anything you want it to be, minus the hard foundational work that limits your creativity or agency.